Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/research.md

 sidebar_label: Research Pages
 ---

-The AXIASolar [research pages](https://research.axiacoin.network) are edited directly by the researchers at W3F and contains papers, articles and documents that are sources for the information on the wiki.
+The AXIA [research pages](https://research.AXIA.network) are edited directly by the researchers at W3F and contains papers, articles and documents that are sources for the information on the wiki.